-In this program, you'll develop proficiencies in industrial "IoT" (internet of things), data acquisition, automation, mechatronics, and control systems.
+In this program, you'll develop proficiencies in next-generation technological solutions, including: the internet of things, data acquisition, automation, mechatronics, and control systems.

-Math and physics courses are integrated into your class schedule alongside courses in electronics, design, process improvement, and automation technologies to provide a well-rounded high-tech education.
+Math and physics courses strengthen your practical knowledge of electronics, design, process improvement, and automation technologies.

-- Create quantitative models of systems based on fundamentals of integrated physics, mathematics, and computational skills. - Communicate economic relevance of solving technical problems, individually and through teamwork. - Assess business cases for automation systems including either parts or all of programmable logic, automation control, mechatronics, and/or machine vision. - Apply industry-standard methodologies such as Lean Six Sigma for process and project planning and management.
+- Create quantitative models of systems based on fundamentals of integrated physics, mathematics, and computational skills. - Communicate economic relevance of solving technical problems, individually and through teamwork. - Assess business cases for automation systems including either parts or all of programmable logic, automation control, mechatronics, and machine vision. - Apply industry-standard methodologies such as Lean Six Sigma for process and project planning and management.

 As a student in this program, you are required to complete a minimum of 63 credit hours with a grade point average of no lower than C (2.0).

 For this degree program, you must successfully complete the following:

 - ESC 105 Engineering Graphics

 - SST 116 Introduction to Careers in High-tech Ecosystems

 - SST 174 Computing with LabVIEW

 - SST 231 Smart Systems Technologies

-- SST 232 Cyberphysical Automation Control I

-- SST 233 Introduction to Process Improvement

-- SST 234 Cyberphysical Automation Control II - SST 250 Cyberphysical Technology Co-op or TECH 259 Cyberphysical Technology Special Projects - TECH 122 Electronic Theory - TECH 123 Digital Electronics
+- SST 232 Cyberphysical Automation Control I - SST 233 Introduction to Process Improvement - SST 234 Cyberphysical Automation Control II - SST 250 Cyberphysical Technology Co-op or TECH 259 Cyberphysical Technology Special Projects - TECH 122 Electronic Theory - TECH 123 Digital Electronics